Bawi system: Characteristics

 A bawi was only permitted to belong to a chief.
-Unlike Chin people and Thadou people, slaves under Lushai chiefs were not sold and treated as property.
+Unlike Chin people and Thadou people, who were culturally and geographically proximate as cognate tribes, slaves under Lushai chiefs were not sold and treated as property.
 A bawi was permitted to move from one chief to another chief; chiefs would accept bawis in the interest of increasing their privilege and perceived power.
 A bawi was also permitted to get married.
 If two bawis get married, then by custom, they are to live with the chief for six years.
-After this period, the bawi couple will build their own house and will be known as an inhrang bawi, meaning separate house bawi.
+After this period, the bawi couple will build their own house and will be known as an inhrang bawi, meaning a "separate-house bawi".
 There were several types of bawi.

 Inpuichhung bawi means an in-house slave or serf.
 They would become a bawi by being indebted to their chief during a crisis.
-This typically included extreme poverty, starvation, sickness, etc. A Majority of bawi of this type tended to be orphans, widows and other vulnerable individuals.
-Being unable to take care of themselves, these individuals operated in serfdom to their chief in return for shelter and food.Inpuichhung bawi constituted the majority of bawis belonging to chiefs.
+This typically included extreme poverty, starvation, sickness, etc. Shakespear writes that most inpuichhung bawi were orphans, widows and other vulnerable individuals.
+Due to their inability to take care of themselves, these individuals were described to be in serfdom to their chief in return for shelter and food.Inpuichhung bawi constituted the majority of bawis belonging to chiefs.
 They were considered part of the chief's household in return for food and shelter.
-They managed to hold privileges such as wearing the chief's ornaments and using his guns and weapons.
+They managed to retain privileges such as wearing the chief's ornaments and using his weapons.